 If you’re thinking of starting your own business, one important decision to make is what legal structure to use.
 A Limited Liability Company (LLC) is a common choice for small businesses in Colorado because they offer some key benefits.
 In this guide, we’ll walk you through the process of setting up an LLC in Colorado.
 We’ll cover everything from choosing a name to filing paperwork with the state of Colorado.
 Let’s get started!

 Featured LLC Formation Services

 Most additional services

 Let’s break down the steps to complete the Colorado LLC formation process.

-Step 1: Name the LLC
+Step 1: Select the LLC Name

 – Limited Liability Company